Protecting Human Health and the Environment

 The Multistate Trust and its beneficiaries recognize that the City of Columbus, and particularly the residents near the former Kerr-McGee Site, have been and continue to be most affected by the Site, its cleanup, and revitalization.

-The Multistate Trust team remains dedicated to protecting and engaging our community and neighbors as we clean up the Site and plan for its safe, beneficial reuse for future generations.
+The Multistate Trust team remains dedicated to protecting and engaging our community and neighbors as we clean up the Site and plan for its safe, beneficial reuse.
 In collaboration with EPA and MDEQ, the Multistate Trust strives to keep the community and other stakeholders informed and involved in our work.

-In Columbus, the Multistate Trust is committed to investing in this EJ community and including the community in the cleanup when possible.
-To date, the Multistate Trust has trained and hired local, small, minority businesses and individuals, providing skills, certifications, and experience that can help lead to future work in the environmental sector.
+The Multistate Trust is committed to including the community in the investigation, cleanup, and redevelopment planning process, whenever possible.
+The Multistate Trust has trained and hired local, small businesses and individuals, providing skills, certifications, and experience that can help lead to future work in the environmental sector.
+Our training and contracting model has been described as a pioneering example that could be followed in other communities experiencing environmental contamination across the country.

 Join us for our next